 Sulforaphane is found in cruciferous vegetables, but its highest concentrations is found inside broccoli sprouts.
 Sulforaphane increases the expression of DHT-degrading enzymes like 3-alpha hydroxysteroid dehydrogenase – at least in murine (rodent) studies.
-And in rats, sulforaphane supplementation increases hair growth!
+And in rats, sulforaphane supplementation increases hair growth.

 So we should expect the same thing to happen in humans, right?
 If we supplement with sulforaphane, could we’ll see hair regrowth too?

-Maybe.
-Maybe not.
+Not necessarily.
 This whole equation actually gets a lot more complicated.